Maine Yacht Charters

 - What to Expect: July and August boast the warmest weather, with temperatures jumping into the mid-70s.
 In June and September, the weather is a bit milder, with temperatures in the mid-60s.
 Throughout summer, Maine experiences ideal weather, with occasional afternoon rainstorms.

 - Water Conditions: During summer, the waters in Maine are calm.
 Waves tend to be 2- to 5-feet, allowing for easy cruising.

-During a week-long yacht charter in Maine, see all of coastal must-see attractions – from historic Portland and Bar Harbor, to Acadia National Park and Bath Harbor.
+During a week-long yacht charter in Maine, see all of the coastal must-see attractions – from historic Portland and Bar Harbor to Acadia National Park and Bath Harbor.